tsafs/daily-sync/README.md

 # Daily Sync
 Daily Sync is a lightweight solution for syncing files to various targets.
-It currently supports syncing to a WebDAV server or another directory on the host.
+It currently supports syncing to a WebDAV server, an FTP server, or another directory on the host.
 It was originally developed for use on NAS systems that lack built-in WebDAV sync capabilities or encryption options.
 It supports optional encryption using password-protected zip files (AES-256) and is designed to run as a Docker container with a configurable cron schedule.

 ## Features
-- Sync files to a WebDAV server or a local directory.
+- Sync files to a WebDAV server, FTP server, or a local directory.
 - Optional encryption using password-protected zip files.
 - Configurable cron schedule for automated syncing.
 - Debug mode for manual testing.